6 Out of 10 Indian Men Admit to Committing Violence Against Their Wives

 Please help support these women and girls by giving to this cause which will stop the abuse and change the circumstances of their lives.

 Over 300k Reported Incidents of Crime Against Women In 2013

 Nation Crime Records Bureau

 The Mordecai Project’s vision is to empower women to succeed and in doing so transform nations.
 That is accomplished in part by building safe houses for girls and women who have suffered gender-based violence and helping them to heal, be educated, and be positioned to transform their own societies.

-Please consider helping him as he works to confront gender-based violence and raise the $100,000 he needs to purchase a new building for the Mordecai’s House girls’ home in Tanuku, India.”Our current facility is very small,” says Lee.
-“Our dream is to not only purchase a larger building but to establish a school for our 33 girls—and to make room for more.
+Please consider helping Lee as he works to confront gender-based violence and raise the $100,000 needed to purchase a new building for the Mordecai’s House girls’ home in Tanuku, India.
+“Our current facility is very small,” says Lee.
+“Our dream is to not only purchase a larger building, but also to establish a school for our 33 girls—and to make room for more.
 In India, many families do not believe girls are worth educating.
 We want our girls to demonstrate how vital it is for girls to excel in school and go to college—and eventually get good jobs.
 Educating girls is the secret to ending systemic poverty in the developing world!”

 All gifts are tax-deductible.
 Secure online donations can be made simply by clicking on the “Donate” button at the top if the page.

 Dowry deaths cases